 3. Your Conditioner Is Too Strong

 If you're only conditioning the ends and you made sure all the conditioner has rinsed out, you could be using a conditioner that's too strong for your hair.
-If you have fine, thin, or naturally oily hair, you may not need to use something as heavy as someone with thick hair, damage, or dry hair.
+If you have fine, thin, or naturally oily hair, you may not need to use something as heavy as someone with thick hair, textured hair, damaged, or dry hair.
 Instead, switch to a lightweight conditioner, or even a conditioner spray.

 4. You Have Product Buildup

+If this has happened to you, a clarifying shampoo is the way to go.
 This anti-residue shampoo from Neutrogena is designed to reduce the build up of oils and residue caused by a lot of popular hair products.
 How it works: Continue using your regular hair products as you have been, but use this clarifying shampoo once a week.
 You'll see less build up, and a less greasy overall look to your hair.
 One fan writes, "I love this clarifying shampoo.
 I have naturally oily hair and this stuff really cleans my hair/scalp - I have also found it to be gentle enough to use daily.
 My hair does not feel brittle after shampooing which I was afraid of - really leaves it pretty soft..though I do follow up with conditioner still."

 5. You're Rinsing With Super Hot Water

-6. You Put Too Much Serum On
+6. You Put Too Much Serum Or Product On